c0d3runn3r/gnomalies/README.md

 | `Anomaly.fingerprint(system)`    | `_fingerprint(system)`    | fingerprint(revert(action(system))) == fingerprint(system) |
 | `Anomaly.serialize(opts, keys)`  | `_serialize()`            | Serialize ourself for storage                              |

 As you can see, all normally overridden functions start with an `_underscore`.
 Most of these functions have sensible defaults.
 See examples and the function documentation.
 Generally, when an anomaly is actioned we take before-and-after fingerprints so that we can ensure any reversion is done properly and actually results in a resoration of the original state.
 We also check fingerprints before starting a reversion (to make sure we are reverting the same thing we actioned).
 By default, this is all done by taking the SHA256 hash of  `JSON.serialize(system)`.
-Most of the time you will likely want to either (a) override `_serialize()` to call it's base function with a reduced set of keys - so we don't fingerprint the whole object - or else pass `{opts.use_fingerprints : false}` when you construct an Anomaly in order to turn fingerprinting off completely.
+Most of the time you will likely want to either (a) override `_fingerprint()` to call it's base function with a reduced set of keys - so we don't fingerprint the whole object - or else pass `{opts.use_fingerprints : false}` when you construct an Anomaly in order to turn fingerprinting off completely (not recommended).

-Errors thrown in `action()` result in an automatic call to `revert()`.
-If `revert()` succeeds, the anomaly is left paused in a `preaction` state.
-If `revert()` also throws an error, the anomaly is left paused in a `postaction` state.
-When fingerprints are enabled, any fingerprint failure will result in `revert()` throwing an error.
+## Processor
+A helpful `Processor` class is included that can automate much of the anomaly detection, processing, error handling, and reversion work.
+To use a Processor, pass an array of Anomaly classes (not instances!) to it's constructor.
+Then call `.detect()`, passing a system.
+The Processor will call each anomaly's `.detect()` method, constructing anomaly objects for those that return `true` and storing the resulting array in `.anomalies`.
+You can then call `Processor.process()` to `.action()` each anomaly on the system.

+When using `processor.process()`, errors thrown in `anomaly.action()` result in an automatic call to `anomaly.revert()`.   `revert()` will first check `.state` and  `.fingerprints` to see if we are in a restorable state - for example, if we are in the `preaction` state and `fingerprint() == fingerprints.preaction` then no change was made and nothing needs to be done.
+If we are in a `postaction` state and `fingerprint() == fingerprints.postacton` we will call `_revert()`, re-check that `fingerprint()` now matches `fingerprints.preaction`, and leave the anomaly paused back in the `preaction` state.

+If any of this fails, `revert()` throws an error and `.dirty` is set to `true`.

-Once you have processed all anomalies, you should check to see which ones are paused.
-Anomalies paused in a `postaction` state probably need manual intervention.
+Once you have processed all anomalies, you should check to see which ones are paused, and if any of those are dirty.

 ![Anomaly State Graph](img/anomaly_state_graph.png "Anomaly State Graph")